Turing machines can be efficiently simulated by the General Purpose Analog Computer: Introduction

 Notice that it has been observed in several papers that, since continuous time systems might undergo arbitrary space and time contractions, Turing machines, as well as even accelerating Turing machines\footnote{Similar possibilities of simulating accelerating Turing machines through quantum mechanics are discussed in \cite{CP01}.} \cite{Davies01}, \cite{Cop98}, \cite{Cop02} or even oracle Turing machines, can actually be simulated in an arbitrary short time by ordinary differential equations in an arbitrary short time or space.
 This is sometimes also called \textit{Zeno's phenomenon}: an infinite number of discrete transitions may happen in a finite time: see e.g. \cite{CIEChapter2007}.
 Such constructions or facts have been deep obstacles to various attempts to build a well founded complexity theory for analog models of computations: see \cite{CIEChapter2007} for discussions.

-One way to interpret our results is then the following: all these time and space phenomena, or Zeno's phenomena do not hold (or, at least, they do not hold in a problematic manner) for ordinary differential equations corresponding to GPACs, that is to say for \emph{realistic} models.
-This has already been stated at various places.
-The novelty is first a statement of what ``realistic'' includes, and second a formal proof of it.
+One way to interpret our results is then the following: all these time and space phenomena, or Zeno's phenomena do not hold (or, at least, they do not hold in a problematic manner) for ordinary differential equations corresponding to GPACs, that is to say for \emph{realistic} models, for carefully chosen measures of complexity.
+Moreover, these measures of complexity relate naturally to standard computational complexity measures involving discrete models of computation